-Since I have Fitted my NC-200 with the above mentioned kit from Simulant UK I am able to remove some of the barriers of the real floppy data transfer but there is still some issues that need to be overcome.
+Since I have Fitted my NC-200 with the above mentioned kit from Simulant UK.
+This means I am able to remove some of the barriers of the real floppy data transfer.
+However there is still some issues that need to be overcome.

 How On Earth do you create Floppy images?

-After hitting ok I got a blank screen just like the first image but next to it I had (untitled) next to Win Image.
-Not a problem I actually have experience with win Image and all I needed to do here was save the image as a .IMG File.
+After hitting ok I got a blank screen just like the first image.
+My Image had the filename (untitled) This was not a problem I actually have experience with win Image.

 Problem Number 1

 Now on the Amiga Gotek setup you can pretty much put the file name to whatever you want.
 However I quickly found out you cannot do this with the NC-200 as it will not read it.

 After spending nearly 3 hours trying to figure out why I finally got an answer mostly by fluke really.
 The drive can support up to 999 floppy images (that’s around 650 real 720k floppy disks)

-The fix was simple and just required me to number the files in sequence i.e 001, 002 you get the drift was all that was needed.
+The fix was simple.
+I found numbering the files in sequence i.e 001, 002 you get the drift was all that was needed.

 Now with that done I could drop the image onto my USB stick and drop it into my NC-200.
 In this case I am using a 128MB usb stick just because I have one lying around.